 Can You Use Foreign Currency in Israel?

 While Israel primarily operates with the New Israeli Shekel (NIS), you might wonder if foreign currency is accepted.
-The answer?
 In main tourist spots, it’s not unusual for places to accept Euros and US Dollars.
-However, once you step out of these tourist zones and into local restaurants or shops, you’ll find that they prefer their home currency.
-So, while it’s handy to have a few international bills in your pocket, it’s best to have some shekels on hand for a more authentic, hassle-free experience.

 Where can you exchange money?